 What’s the secret to raising kids who are careful with their cash?
-What can parents do to create children who grow up to be wise money managers?
+What can parents do to create children who grow up to be wise money-managers?
 In my travels around the country, I meet two types of parents.
-When describing their college-age offspring, one type furls their eyebrows, wrings their hands and ponders, “Why does money slip through his fingers like water down the drain?
-We constantly have to transfer money into his checking account.
+When describing their college-age offspring, one type furls their eyebrows, wrings their hands, and wonders, “Why does money slip through his fingers like water down the drain?
+We constantly need to transfer money into his checking account.
 What’s wrong with this kid?”

 When Should I Start Teaching My Kids Money Management?

 What do cookies and cash have in common?
 First, both are nice to have.
 Secondly, most of us can attest to the fact that both vanish quickly when self-control is lacking!

 Children younger than four or five typically have difficulty truly understanding the abstract nature of money.
 However, few young children have difficulty understanding the very concrete fact that cookies, candies, and other treats taste good.

 Parents of young children can give their youngsters a head start on financial wisdom by providing an “allowance” of treats on a regular basis.
 One couple started by giving Toby, their three-year-old, a small stack of graham crackers on a twice weekly basis.
 The graham crackers came only on Saturday and Wednesday mornings, and there was always the same small number.
 When they were all gone, they were all gone.
 No amount of whining, begging, crying, or screaming could make Mom or Dad provide more.